hashicorp/terraform-provider-azurerm/website/docs/r/active_directory_domain_service.html.markdown

 A `secure_ldap` block supports the following:

 * `enabled` - (Required) Whether to enable secure LDAP for the managed domain.
-Defaults to `false`.
 For more information, please see [official documentation on enabling LDAPS](https://docs.microsoft.com/azure/active-directory-domain-services/tutorial-configure-ldaps), paying particular attention to the section on network security to avoid unnecessarily exposing your service to Internet-borne bruteforce attacks.

 * `external_access_enabled` - (Optional) Whether to enable external access to LDAPS over the Internet.
 Defaults to `false`.